Laserfiche/lf-sample-repository-api-nodejs/README.md

 ## Build and Run this App

-- Clone this repo on your local machine
 - Open with Visual Studio Code
 - On a terminal window, enter the following commands: